-Clearly, proximity to transit had positive income effects over time (see Table 6 below).
-Within a quartermile of transit, there appeared to be retrogression of income over the years.
-Similarly, within the halfmile buffer of transit, incomes depreciated.
-However, the negative income effects were more pronounced in the half-mile buffers than the quarter-mile buffer.
-Therefore, on the whole, households locating closer to the transit line were relatively better-off.
+Clearly, proximity to transit had mixed income effects over time (see Table 6 below).
+Within a quarter-mile of transit, there appeared to be increase in income over the years.
+Within the half-mile buffer of transit, incomes rose and depreciated over time.
+However, the negative income effects were more prominent in the 0.25 mile buffers than the 0.5 mile buffer.
+Therefore, on the whole, households locating closer to the transit line were relatively worse-off.